Skip to main content

 Another study found the most common form of sexual violence shown was between family members, and frequent terms used to describe the videos included “abuse,” “annihilation,” and “attack.”
 The researchers concluded by saying that these sites are “likely hosting” unlawful material.Vera-Gray, F., McGlynn, C., Kureshi, I., & Butterby, K. (2021).
 Sexual violence as a sexual script in mainstream online pornography.
 The British Journal of Criminology, doi:10.1093/bjc/azab035Copy

-And the few videos that exist that don’t fall under the categories we’ve mentioned earlier still have their own host of negative effects on viewers ranging from decreased enjoyment in sex, decreased empathy, lowered self-esteem and more.
+And the few videos that exist that don’t fall under the categories we’ve mentioned earlier still have their own host of negative effects on viewers, ranging from decreased enjoyment of sex, decreased empathy, lowered self-esteem, and more.

 At the end of the day, porn is just not worth it.
 Don’t fuel sexual abuse and especially real rape videos.
 Protect yourself and protect others by refusing to click.